BIG-RAT/userAssign/README.md

 <key>eaID</key>
 <string>19</string>
 ```
-Tap the extension attribute name (Device Config in this example), located to the right and below the asset tag field, then select the value.
+Tap the extension attribute name (Device Config in this example), located to the left and below the asset tag field, then select the value.

 <img src="./images/userAssign2.png" alt="userAssign" />
 <br/><br/>